 - The People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau

 There are certain exceptions to the suspension of entry, including exceptions for U.S. lawful permanent residents and certain family members of U.S. citizens and lawful permanent residents, among other exceptions listed in the proclamations.
 If you reside in, have traveled recently to, or intend to transit or travel to the above list of countries prior to your planned trip to the United States, we recommend you postpone your visa interview appointment until 14 days subsequent to your departure from the subject country(ries).
 Additionally, if you are experiencing flu-like symptoms, or believe you may have been exposed to the novel coronavirus, you are strongly encouraged to postpone your appointment by at least 14 days.
-There is no fee to change an appointment and visa application fees are valid for one year in the country where the fee was paid.
-For questions about rescheduling a pending consular appointment, please contact us at email@example.com for specific guidance.
+For questions about rescheduling a pending consular appointment, please contact us at firstname.lastname@example.org for specific guidance.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
 The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.

 (Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.).